610 Bronson Avenue

 Help Lesotho collected surveys at an Alumni Reunion in 2020 and reported that 98% of respondents said that the organisation made a very positive impact on their lives.
 91% of respondents said that they make healthier life choices because of what they learned at Help Lesotho, 91% said their future is brighter because of the charity, and 86% said that they are more conscious about the needs of others.

-While Ci highlights these key results, they may not be a complete representation of Help Lesotho’s results and impact.
+This may not be a complete representation of Help Lesotho’s results and impact.

 Impact Rating: Low